Valentin Galochkin: Artistic style

 A common theme of Galochkin's indoor sculpture is the figure of a woman and female torso.
-Unfortunately most of his studies and works depicting the female body in a realistic manner did not survive to the present day.
-His presentation of the nude body gradually changed from a realistic to more and more a symbolic one.
+The majority of his anatomical studies and realistic depictions of the female form have not been preserved.
+Over time, his approach to the nude transitioned from a realist aesthetic toward an increasingly symbolic representation.
 In works "Queen" 1965, "River" 1970, "Cellist" 1975 the figure of a woman is stylized, converted into a play of silhouettes, volumes, and "shapes of air".
 Valentin Galochkin develops his own concept of sculpture as a multitude of silhouettes, which are built by the air surrounding the sculpture.
 From different angles of view the same sculpture makes a different silhouette.